saintasia/portfolio/src/pages/project-management/index.md

 _**The client** is a B2B company  providing enterprise-level software.
 They’re looking to create a free project management tool for the web which will help them attract start-ups and small businesses, who in turn can be potentially converted into their legacy product customers._

 _**The users** are start-up owners and employees ages 20-40, who are struggling with overly complicated task creation processes many PM tools are guilty of.
-They want transparent intuitive experience for tracking projects and tasks._
+They want a transparent intuitive experience for tracking projects and tasks._

 </div>
 <br />